If a campaign does not hit its goal, what happens next depends on if the campaign is a Keep-it-all or an All-or-nothing type.

 For All-or-nothing campaigns

-Your contribution is a ‘pledge,’ where the promise of a transaction is given by you and held until either the deadline or the goal is reached.
+Your contribution is a ‘pledge,’ where you make a promise to perform a transaction and hold it until either the deadline or the goal is reached.

 Your credit card or PayPal account will not be charged if the goal is not reached within the timespan.

 If the goal is reached, you will be charged the specified amount.
-This might happen before the deadline if the campaign hits its goal early.
-You may have extra fees from your credit card company or PayPal if you do not have the funds available, so perhaps set yourself a reminder!
+If the campaign hits its goal early, this might happen before the deadline.
+If you do not have the funds available, you may have extra fees from your credit card company or PayPal, so perhaps set yourself a reminder!

 For Keep-it-all campaigns

-Your contribution is an immediate transaction, with the funds going directly toward the campaign owner’s Stripe or PayPal account, no matter whether the goal is achieved or not.
-The goal here is a representation of the funds estimated to complete the outlined project, but the campaign owner has determined that some of the work can be done with any contributed funds.
+Your contribution is an immediate transaction, with the funds going directly toward the campaign owner’s Stripe or PayPal account, regardless of whether the goal is achieved or not.
+The goal here represents the funds estimated to complete the outlined project, but the campaign owner has determined that some of the work can be done with any contributed funds.